tommywu052/Thermal_MaskAI_mirror/Jetson/README.md

 # MaskAI_On_Jetson_Setup
-# Step 1 (On any computer with network capability): Create an Azure ResourceGroup and Container Registry for storing our FaceMask_Detection docker container image
+# Step 1 (On any computer with network capability): Create an Azure ResourceGroup and Container Registry
 1. This link outlines how to create an **Azure ResourceGroup** and **Azure Container Registry (ACR)** using CLI: https://docs.microsoft.com/zh-tw/azure/container-registry/container-registry-get-started-azure-cli (you are fine once you can log into your ACR, you do not have to do everything in the tutorial)
 2. Once ACR is created, go to your ACR ==> Access Keys (tab) on portal.azure.com and copy the **{Login Server}**, **{Username}** and **{Password}**; you will need these later
 3. Also, take note of your **{resource group name}** for the ResourceGroup you created earlier

-# Step 2 (On Jetson): Create FaceMask_Detection docker container image and push it onto the Azure Container Registry created
+# Step 2 (On Jetson): Create docker container image
 1. Flash your Nvidia Jetson device with JetPack 4.2.2 (follow the steps in this link): https://developer.nvidia.com/jetpack-422-archive
 2. Make sure your Jetson Device is connected to the internet (cable preferably, WiFi not advised), and on the upper right set powermode to 0: MAXN
 3. Open up ubuntu Terminal on our Jetson Device